 Fast forward to the summer of 2013.
 I was still overweight, but confident and loving my life when my mom (a 46-year-old Type 1 Diabetic) had a stroke.
 By October, she’d had two more strokes with the last being the most severe.
 The next three years of my life became a struggle as I became the caregiver for my mom.
 Seeing up close what diabetes and high blood pressure can do to your body made me want a change.
 I began to consider weight loss surgery.

 When I lost my mom in October 2016, I’d completed all the steps to be approved for surgery, but something felt off.
 I got a second opinion, and I was urged to wait because I was still going through the grieving process.
-I am so happy that I waited and didn’t have weight loss surgery!
+I am so happy that I waited and that I didn’t have weight loss surgery!
 Instead, I took the time to cry and process the previous three years.
-I focused on healing myself and realized that it was ok to not be ok.
+I focused on healing myself and realized that it was ok not to be ok.
 Suddenly the weight started falling off!

 How did you change your eating habits?